DianelaOB/NMA-DL-Fruit-Fly-Pose-Robustness/README.md

 ## Project: Evaluating the Robustness of a U-Net-Based Animal Pose Estimator Using a Fruit Fly Dataset

-This project evaluates the robustness of a U-Net-based animal pose estimator trained on annotated images of Drosophila melanogaster.
-We investigate whether the model learns robust body-part representations or relies on the consistent orientation, position, and appearance of the training images.
-To answer this question, we evaluate model performance under appearance perturbations, geometric transformations, and multiple occlusion conditions
+This project investigates the robustness of a U-Net-based animal pose estimator trained on annotated images of Drosophila melanogaster.
+We evaluate the model under appearance perturbations, geometric transformations, and different occlusion scenarios to determine whether it learns robust body-part representations or relies on the consistent structure of the training data.
+Results show strong performance on unmodified images and mild appearance changes, but reduced robustness to geometric transformations and occlusions, highlighting the model's dependence on spatial regularities in the dataset.

 ## Repository structure